nazandre/TgaToVisibleSim/README.md

 ### Compilation

-To compile TgaToVisibleSim, go into the `build/` folder and enter `make`
+To compile TgaToVisibleSim, go into the `build/` folder and enter `make`.

 ```
 $ cd build/